sauce-archives/help/docs/guides/appium-osx-android.md

 _TODO: simple example with Inspector_

 For our example we will be using the Komoot app.
+You can use any other app and the testing process will follow the principles shown in this guide.

 First we will click on the "Log in with email" button, and when the next screen pops up we will insert an invalid (uncorrectly formatted) email address in the email field, fill the password field with some random password and click the "Log in" button.
 What we will be expecting is an error message telling us the email address we have provided is invalid.

 We start off in the Inspector (or UIAutomator) by selecting and navigating through a series of layouts until we get to select our button.
 Every time you select an element the program will show you a series of attributes belonging to it.
 We can use some of these attributes to reference this element.